Janphan/MapMyMove/README.md

 ### Main App Navigation:

-**AuthStack:** Manages login and signup screens.
+**AuthStack**: Manages the Login and Signup screens for unauthenticated users.

-**AppTabs:** The main app tab navigation includes screens for Home, Start (tracking movements), Calendar, and Settings.
+**MainTabs**: The main app tab navigation for authenticated users, which includes:
+- Home: Displays the HomeScreen.
+- Track: A nested stack (TrackStack) for tracking movements, including:
+- TrackMove: For tracking movements.
+- TrackList: For listing tracked movements.
+- Calendar: Displays the CalendarComponent.
+- Settings: Displays the SettingScreen.
+- TrackStack: A nested Stack.Navigator inside the "Track" tab, managing TrackMove and TrackList.

 ### Screens: